 Out of those, 9 made this list because they offer real value at zero cost.
 Not stripped-down demos disguised as free plans, but tools you can actually build a business on.
-Whether you're a freelance copywriter launching your first newsletter, a SaaS startup nurturing trial users, or a yoga studio building a local email list, there's a free option here that fits.
+From freelance copywriters launching a first newsletter to SaaS startups nurturing trial users to yoga studios building local email lists, there's a free option here that fits.

 Here's what each one offers, where it shines, and where it falls short.